Does this sound familiar? You’re attracting a decent amount of traffic to your e-commerce site but only a handful of your visitors become customers.

 With minor improvements, you can convert more visitors into customers and increase your sales revenue.

-Take inspiration from the examples above and start implementing some of these strategies on your online store.
+Take inspiration from these high-converting product pages and start implementing some of these strategies on your online store.

 Combine the ones that fit you the best and always test different options.